Hansa Wadkar: Prabhat Film Company

 Wadkar signed a temporary contract with Prabhat Film Company and later wrote that the years she spent at Prabhat "were the most memorable ones of my life".

-Sant Sakhu (1941) was directed by Vishnupant Damle, Sheikh Fatelal and Raja Nene.
+Wadkar then appeared in Sant Sakhu (1941), directed by Vishnupant Damle, Sheikh Fatelal and Raja Nene.
 It co-starred Gauri as Sakhu's cruel mother-in-law along with Shankar Kulkarni, Shanta Majumdar and Chhotu.
 The music was by Keshavrao Bhole.
 He was not happy with Wadkar's voice, so Vinodini Dixit's voice was used as a playback singer for her.
 Wadkar was emotionally affected by the role.
-"Sakhu's role has left lasting memories"; she immersed herself completely in the role that "I forgot my own existence".
+She said "Sakhu's role has left lasting memories"; she immersed herself completely in the role that "I forgot my own existence".

-Ram Shastri (1944) was a film from the Prabhat banner.
-A bilingual, made both in Marathi and Hindi, it was a historical biopic about 18th century Chief Justice Ram Shastri.
+A bilingual made both in Marathi and Hindi by the Prabhat banner, Ram Shastri (1944) was a historical biopic about 18th century Chief Justice Ram Shastri.
 The directors were Vishram Bedekar, Gajanan Jagirdar and Raja Nene.
-Master Vithal, Lalita Pawar, Keshavrao Bhole were the co-stars with Jagirdar playing the title role.
+Master Vithal, Lalita Pawar, Keshavrao Bhole also feature with Jagirdar playing the title role.
 As she did not know dancing, Wadkar had to undergo training for her role of a tamasha dancer.

 National Studios

-Apna Paraya 1942 was directed by Ramachandra Thakur and produced by National Studios.
+Apna Paraya (1942) was directed by Ramachandra Thakur and produced by National Studios.
 It co-starred Shahu Modak, Urmila and Sankatha Prasad with Wadkar.
 The story was by Khatib and music by Anil Biswas.

 Her next film with National Studios was Mera Gaon (1942).
 Made under the Laxmi Production's banner it was directed by Prafulla Roy.
 The cast included P. Jairaj, Chhaya Devi, Agha and K. C. Dey who also composed the music.
 Wadkar was three months pregnant while shooting for the film.
 In one of the scenes a horse came charging at her while she lay prone on the ground.
-There were a few females standing watching the shooting, one of them was the actress, Miss Moti, they threw themselves on top of her bearing the brunt of the horse's hooves.
+There were a few women watching the shooting, including actress Miss Moti and they threw themselves on top of her bearing the brunt of the horse's hooves.
 She was eight months pregnant when the film's shooting ended.
 She went on to deliver a normal, healthy daughter, her "first living child" after several miscarriages.

 Rajkamal Kalamandir

 Lokshahir Ram Joshi (1947) made in Marathi and Hindi was co-directed by V. Shantaram and Baburao Painter for Rajkamal Kalamandir.
 Originally directed by Painter, Shantaram completed the shooting when Painter fell sick.
 The film starred Jayaram Shiledar as Ram Joshi and Hansa Wadkar as Baya.
-It had music by Vasant Desai, with lyrics by Ram Joshi and G. D. Madgulkar.
-Termed as the "Classic Marathi Tamasha musical", it was a biopic of the poet, kirtan, and lavani performer Ram Joshi (1758-1812) set in the Peshwa period.
-The "vibrant lavnis" and "sawaal-jawabs" (musical question and answers) became a "trend-setter", while the music and dances "enthralled" the audiences.
+It has music by Vasant Desai, with lyrics by Ram Joshi and G. D. Madgulkar.
+Termed as the "Classic Marathi Tamasha musical", it is a biopic of the poet, kirtan, and lavani performer Ram Joshi (1758-1812) set in the Peshwa period.
+The "vibrant lavnis" and "sawaal-jawabs" (musical question and answer sessions) became a "trend-setter", while the music and dances "enthralled" the audience.